qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 This is fine for problems that are specialized, or that we only want to run once.
 However, in many cases, we would like study the same problem with a range of parameters and not have to worry about manually changing the values on each run.
 QuTiP allows you to accomplish this using by adding extra arguments to coefficients function that make the :class:`QobjEvo`.
-For instance, instead of explicitly writing 9 for the amplitude and 5 for the width of the gaussian driving term, we can add an `args` variable:
+For instance, instead of explicitly writing 9 for the amplitude and 5 for the width of the gaussian driving term, we can add an `args` positional variable:

 .. plot::